 Ideal One-Day Itinerary Idea

-Before starting your adventures in Budapest, I highly recommend that travelers buy a transportation pass.
-Visit my post on public transportation in Budapest for more information.
+Before embarking on your adventures in Budapest, I highly recommend that travelers purchase a transportation pass.
+Visit my post on Budapest public transportation for more information.

 If you only have a day in Budapest, this suggested itinerary covers most must-see sites.
 You will begin your adventures in Pest and then meander west until you finish in Buda.